 competitors of the Supply Chain Business; or

-persons who are, or who are negotiating to become, customers of any such competitor.
+persons who are, or who are negotiating to become, customers of any such competitor; or

+hold or contract Access.

-Clause 1.1(a)(3) does not prevent Trading SCB, when carrying out Secondary Capacity Trading, from acquiring or selling contracted Access on terms and conditions (including price) which reflect reasonable commercial considerations at the relevant time including:
+Clause 1.1(a)(3) does not prevent Trading SCB, when carrying out Secondary Capacity Trading, from receiving a fee for facilitating the trading of Access on terms and conditions (including price) which reflect reasonable commercial considerations at the relevant time including:

-the nature and characteristics of the contracted Access which is being acquired or sold; and
+the nature and characteristics of the Access which is being traded; and

-circumstances in the market which have had, or will have, a material effect on the ability of the party purchasing, or proposing to purchase, the contracted Access from Trading SCB to pay for the contracted Access.
+circumstances in the market which have had, or will have, a material effect on the ability of the party purchasing, or proposing to purchase, the Access to pay for the Access.

 Confidentiality